World Refugee Day with STEPS: Mohammad is driven to succeed

 For a time, he worked as a truck driver, but he could not continue because the paperwork side of the job was a challenge.

 Mr Belal has not let the language barrier deter him from doing something he knows and enjoys.

-Instead, he committed himself to building his language skills so he can get back to the work he loves.
+Instead, he committed himself to building his language skills to return to the work he loves.

-For the last seven months Mr Belal has been taking English classes in the Adult Migrant English Program (AMEP) at STEPS Education and Training in Palmerston.
+For the last seven months, Mr Belal has taken English classes in the Adult Migrant English Program (AMEP) at STEPS Education and Training in Palmerston.

 While he dedicated his time to learning, he built a life in Australia he enjoys; he plays soccer with a team in Casuarina, works at a local Woolworths, and has made many new friends at STEPS AMEP.

 He said he likes coming to STEPS to practice his English skills.

 “When I’ve fixed my English, I will be very, very happy”.

 He said he really likes his teachers and enjoys sharing his passions with them.